Mark Cuban’s stimulus check proposal has a plot twist: ‘Use it or lose it’

 Cuban, who owns the National Basketball Association’s Dallas Mavericks, told CNBC this week that every American household—regardless of income—should receive a $1,000 stimulus check every two weeks for the next two months.
 That’s 128 million households, from those living below the poverty level to billionaire Cuban himself.

-But wait, there’s crucial twist: Households would have to spend each check within 10 days of receipt, or forfeit the cash.
+But wait—there’s a crucial twist: Households would have to spend each check within 10 days of receiving it or forfeit the cash.

 “The whole goal is to get that money every two weeks into the economy,” Cuban told CNBC.
 He’s talking about $128 billion, biweekly.
 “Once businesses start having demand, even if they’re closed and working online, then there is a reason for them to be able to bring back employees and retain those employees if demand is sustained.”